Oetgin/Manga_Enhance/README.md

 ## How can I improve it ?
 You can improve this project by either writing new code or offering improvement ideas.
 You can also report issues (please include context and a screenshot if possible).
+Note that I must likely won't fix any minor issue considering how little time I assign to this porject.

 ## Coming next